apache/hbase/dev-support/create-release/README.txt

 See http://hbase.apache.org/book.html#maven.release

+Regardless of where your release build will run (locally, locally in docker, on a remote machine, etc) you will need a local gpg-agent with access to your secret keys.
+A quick way to tell gpg to clear out state and start a gpg-agent is via the following command phrase:

+$ gpgconf --kill all && gpg-connect-agent /bye

 Before starting an RC build, make sure your local gpg-agent has configs to properly handle your credentials, especially if you want to avoid typing the passphrase to your secret key.